Research Overview

 EUROMUSE is a Creative Europe Cooperation Project

-This research study aims to provide insights into the effects of applied music on visitors’ experience by comparing museum conditions without music and with music.
-In addition, the study seeks to gain a deeper understanding of the experiences of key stakeholders involved in the process, including Community Museum Board (CMB) members, composers, and curators.
+The EUROMUSE research study explored the effects of original applied museum music — Synomusic — on visitors’ experiences by comparing museum conditions with and without music.
+The study also examined the experiences of key stakeholders involved in the project process, including Community Muse Board (CMB) members, composers, curators and visitors from different audience groups.

-Designed as an exploratory, multidisciplinary study, the research integrates knowledge from psychology, ethnomusicology, sociology, policy studies, and other socio-humanistic disciplines.
-In this way, it contributes to the complex field of museum audience development.
+Designed as an exploratory, multidisciplinary study, the research integrated perspectives from psychology, ethnomusicology, sociology, audience development, museum studies, accessibility studies and other socio-humanistic disciplines.
+In this way, it contributed to a broader understanding of how music can become a meaningful part of museum interpretation, exhibition design and audience engagement.

-As the project is implemented in museums across 3 countries, the study also aims to provide insights into cultural diversity in the experience of art exhibitions, as well as to identify cultural similarities and cross-cultural effects of applied music on visitors’ experience.
+As the project was implemented in three different museum contexts across Europe, the study also explored cultural diversity, contextual differences and shared patterns in the experience of museum exhibitions.
+The research aimed to identify both context-specific and cross-cultural effects of Synomusic on visitor experience.

 Method

-7. Written diary notes, where selected CMB members were invited to write short reflective texts documenting their experiences in the museums from the initial to the final phase of the project.
+7. Diary notes and reflective materials, where selected CMB members documented their experiences in the museums from the initial to the final phase of the project.

 Ethical Note

 All participants provided informed consent and were fully informed about the goals of the study.
-They gave permission for their anonymized data to be analysed at the group level for research purposes.
+They gave permission for their anonymised data to be analysed at group level for research purposes.
 Participation was entirely voluntary, and participants were informed of their right to withdraw from the study at any time.
+The research respected principles of confidentiality, voluntary participation, accessibility and responsible use of data.

 Research Training for Museum Professionals